Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Config"

-Re-exports all named exports from the "effect/Config" module as "Config".
+Re-exports all named exports from the "effect/Config" module as `Config`.

 **Signature**